-Table 2902.1; add footnote g to read as follows:
+\\Table 2902.1; add footnote g to read as follows: (readdress for Covid - coordinate with plumbing)

 g.
 Drinking fountains are not required in M Occupancies with an occupant load of 100 or less, B Occupancies with an occupant load of 25 or less, and for dining and/or drinking establishments.